 HR Executive Key Roles & Responsibilities:

-- Recruitment and Selection: Manage the recruitment process, including job postings, screening candidates, conducting interviews, and extending job offers.
+- Recruitment and Selection: Manage the recruitment process, including finding free job posting sites, screening candidates, conducting interviews, and extending job offers.

 - Onboarding: Oversee the onboarding process for new hires, including orientation, training, and integration into the company culture.